-Fortunately there is a ready market for old laptops, so you can not only get rid of your old computer but make a bit of cash from it too.
+Fortunately there is a ready market for old broken laptops, so you can not only get rid of your old laptop but make a bit of cash from it too.
 So, whether you’re a freelancer looking to sell a single machine or a small business looking at bulk laptop disposal, here’s what you need to know.

 Identifying the machine

 The first thing that you need to do with your broken laptop is to identify what sort of machine you have.
 The make and model number are the first things to look at, there will usually be a spec label on the underside or the machine that gives you this information.

 It’s also useful to know the size of the screen (measured diagonally); the type of processor; the amount of memory (RAM); and the capacity of the hard drive.
 Newer machines may have solid state drives (SSD) which are faster and more robust than physical hard disks.
 You also need to know which operating system the machine is running and which version.